Anmol-Ghadia/web-calculator/README.md

 1) Iteratively computing the DS with a depth first approach

 ## Translation
-1) changes the symbol of multiplication
+1) changes the symbol of multiplication and division to simple form ✅
+1) Removes any commas ✅

 ## Syntax sugars
 1) +- becomes - ✅